harmsm/PyCmdMessenger/README.md

 ##Testing

 The [test](https://github.com/harmsm/PyCmdMessenger/tree/master/test) directory
-has an arduino sketch that can be compiled and loaded onto an arudino, as well as a python test script, `pingpong_test.py`.
+has an arduino sketch (in `pingpong_arduino`) that can be compiled and loaded onto an arudino, as well as a python test script, `pingpong_test.py`.
 This will send a wide range of values for every data type back and forth to the arduino, reporting success and failure.
-The first phase of the testing passes values in binary and should work, giving no errors.
-The second phase of the testing passes values as plain-text strings.
-It will likely fail horribly.
-PyCmdMessenger does not use that interface unless forced to because the user did not specify a format for the data being passed.

 ##Quick reference for CmdMessenger on arduino side
 For more details, see the [CmdMessenger](https://github.com/thijse/Arduino-CmdMessenger) project page.